-- 1. the school's mission statement - 2. the team's particular educational goals - 3. the general roles and responsibilities of individual members of the team - 4. the beliefs and values of professional interrelationships generally expressed at the school (the site leadership model and philosophy, for instance) - 5. norms of interrelationships on the team, especially as expressed in ideals for effective communications channels and philosophy of conflict management (honesty and equity among all members, and agreement to hear and respect professional differences, for instance) - 6. required/desired individual interpersonal and/or organizational skills (mediation or problem-solving skills, for instance) - 7. the team's place in the organizational structure of the school - 8. the processes, methods and procedures the team uses (interest-based decision-making practices or meeting schedules, for instance) - 9. required/desired individual process tasks and/or skills (rotating team chair or team recorder/reporter abilities, for instance)
+- 1. The school's mission statement - 2.
+The team's particular educational goals - 3.
+The general roles and responsibilities of individual members of the team - 4.
+The beliefs and values of professional interrelationships generally expressed at the school (the site leadership model and philosophy, for instance) - 5.
+Norms of interrelationships on the team, especially as expressed in ideals for effective communications channels and philosophy of conflict management (honesty and equity among all members, and agreement to hear and respect professional differences, for instance) - 6.
+Required/desired individual interpersonal and/or organizational skills (mediation or problem-solving skills, for instance) - 7.
+The team's place in the organizational structure of the school - 8.
+The processes, methods and procedures the team uses (interest-based decision-making practices or meeting schedules, for instance) - 9.
+Required/desired individual process tasks and/or skills (rotating team chair or team recorder/reporter abilities, for instance)

 Interviewing teachers shall be provided with a written copy of this description.
-Claiming a position on the described team shall constitute an agreement to commit to, support and participate as stated in the team description.
-Prior agreement to terms of a description or any of its components shall not be grounds for an educational reason for denying a teacher seeking a voluntary transfer an opportunity to exercise their seniority bidding rights to a position for which they are otherwise qualified.
+Accepting a position on the described team shall constitute an agreement to commit to, support and participate as stated in the team description.
+Prior agreement to terms of a description or any of its components shall not be grounds for an educational reason for denying a teacher seeking a transfer opportunity to a position for which they are otherwise qualified.